-- LGHS Administration & Robotics Teachers Provide the necessary facilities, support, and leadership to ensure the success of the class - Mentors Responsible for advising the team (teachers and students) on the technical aspects of FIRST Robotics, engineering best practices, operations, logistics and safety. - Curriculum Council Responsible for creating an engaging curriculum that promotes learning. - Co-Captains Responsible for leading Directors and team in collaboration with the Mentors and
+- LGHS Administration & Team Managers Provide the necessary facilities, support, and leadership to ensure the success of the class - Mentors Responsible for advising the team (Team Managers and students) on the technical aspects of FIRST Robotics, engineering best practices, operations, logistics and safety. - Leadership Council During the Fall Season from August to the end of November the team has up to 12 students known as the Leadership Council who lead the team.
+The goal of the Leadership